2021 Central Asia drought

-In Central Asia, a drought began in around April 2021, which affected most of Central Asia and parts of Russia.
-As a result, this led to mass livestock death, most notably in horses, and water shortages for irrigation.
+A drought in Central Asia that began around April 2021 affected most of Central Asia and parts of Russia, causing mass livestock deaths, most notably of horses, and water shortages for irrigation.
 Food prices in the areas have been reported to increase following the drought.
 The shortages and drought have been linked to climate change.

 Countries

 Kazakhstan

 In early June 2021, photos from the Mangystau Region emerged on social media which showed emaciated horses on a verge of dying.
 According to the Ministry of Agriculture, the cause for situation was due to lack of pasturage in the area as a result of several climatic conditions, and that measures would be implemented to prevent the further casualties of livestock.

 The Khabar Agency on 16 June 2021 reported that approximately 2,000 livestock had died with Kazakh lawmakers calling for a state of emergency to be implemented in the Mangystau and Kyzylorda regions, citing the problems in farmers whom were unwilling to feed the cattle due to inflated costs for animal feed.
 In July 2021, due to worsening situation, Kazakh President Kassym-Jomart Tokayev called on Agriculture Minister Saparhan Omarov to resign, citing his failure to provide assistance to struggling farmers.
 On 13 July, a state of emergency was introduced in the Aral District in an attempt to solve the shortage of feed.
-In a visit to Mangystau Region, Acting Agriculture Minister Erbol Qaraşukeev pledged that 1.9 billion ₸ would allocated in order to reduce the costs of livestock feed and that a ban on its exports would be placed as well.
+In a visit to Mangystau Region, acting agriculture minister Erbol Qaraşukeev pledged that 1.9 billion ₸ would allocated in order to reduce the costs of livestock feed and that a ban on its exports would be placed as well.